WNMB: The Bill Norman years

 Starting in 2001, WNMB was leased by Bill Norman, who managed WNMB FM in the 1970s and returned to the area after 20 years in Albemarle, North Carolina.
 Norman also became the morning host, while his wife Susi Norman, also a WNMB FM employee in the early days, took the midday shift.
 Larry Schropp, another member of the WNMB FM team, was the afternoon DJ.

 On January 19, 2011, Ted Bell's "All Request Beach Cafe" lunch hour show moved to WNMB from WVCO.
 In late April 2011, WNMB owner Bill Norman resurrected WVCO.
 Ted Bell moved mainly back over to WVCO (where he had been previously for about 11 years).
 However, Bell could still be heard on WNMB as well.
 Both radio stations were located together in the WNMB building on Pine Avenue in North Myrtle Beach.

 Owner Bill Norman suffered a serious stroke on September 29, 2012, and died at Grand Strand Regional Medical Center on October 14, 2012, from what initially was labelled a "cerebral vascular accident" on the death certificate.
 On October 19, 2012, the Myrtle Beach Police Department launched an investigation into Norman's death.
 WMBF-TV reported on December 6–7, 2012, that a 53-year-old nurse, Janet Kupka, had given Norman 20 milligrams of morphine instead of the prescribed 4 milligrams.
 Kupka allegedly admitted to a witness that she gave Norman the drug Diprivan.
 Norman was brain dead due to the stroke.
 Norman's body had been cremated and was not available to be autopsied.
 The cause of death may be changed to an overdose.
-In a filing with the FCC, Norman's widow is listed as his personal representative and owns 50% of WNMB in that capacity, in addition to the 50% stake she already held.
+In a filing with the FCC, Norman's widow was listed as his personal representative and owned 50% of WNMB in that capacity, in addition to the 50% stake she already held.